 Peyronie's Disease Treatment

-Treatment includes medication and surgery.
-Peyronie's disease can be treated with medication, including vitamin E, various creams, Potaba, cholchicine, fexofenadine, verapamil and carnitine.
+Treatment options include medication and surgery.
 Your doctor may also recommend daily use of a penis vacuum or mechanical stretching device.

 Penile reconstruction surgery is also an option.
 For the best results, you will need to wait until you have no pain and the curve hasn't changed in six months.
 Surgery usually involves pulling the penis to match the curve, removing the scar or inserting a penile prosthesis.